A Survey on Spoken Italian Datasets and Corpora: Data Collection and Annotation Methodologies

 \subsection{Data Collection Techniques}

-Effective data collection techniques are fundamental for creating robust spoken language datasets.
-These techniques involve selecting representative samples of speakers, designing recording protocols, and ensuring high-quality audio capture.
-The methods employed vary significantly depending on the dataset’s purpose, ranging from controlled studio settings to spontaneous field recordings.
+Robust spoken language datasets depend on effective data collection strategies, which typically involve selecting representative speaker samples, designing appropriate recording protocols, and ensuring high-quality audio capture.
+The methods used can vary widely based on the dataset purpose, ranging from controlled studio environments to spontaneous field recordings.
 Proper planning in data collection ensures the resulting datasets meet the specific requirements for linguistic research, ASR training, or speech technology applications.